Gikoskos/VanillaBlog/README.md

-# MyBlog
+# VanillaBlog

-This is an exercise on building a responsive blog site template without external dependencies.
+This is an exercise on building a responsive blog-like site template without external dependencies.

 ## License